 Common Name: Blue Mason Bee

-Osmia caerulescens, more commonly known as the Blue Mason Bee, are around 8 to 10 mm in length.
-The females (pictured above) have a blue metallic lustre to the abdomen giving rise to its common name, with black pollen-collecting hairs underneath.
+Osmia caerulescens, more commonly known as the Blue Mason Bee, is around 8 to 10 mm in length.
+The females (pictured above) have a blue metallic lustre to the abdomen giving rise to its common name, Blue Mason Bee, with black pollen-collecting hairs underneath.
 The males are bronze with pale yellow hairs and a shining slope at the front of the abdomen that distinguishes this species from other bees.
 Usually found around forest edges and clearings, flower meadows, orchards, parks and gardens.